Right To Buy Mortgage Scheme

 You can sell the property, but it comes with some caveats.
 It's not as easy as buying it with a big discount and then being able to sell it off at full market value whenever you like and to whomever you like.

-The landlord has eight weeks to respond to your offer.
-If they don't get back to you, then you can sell your home to anyone after this time.
+Your landlord has eight weeks to respond to the offer.
+If they don't get back to you, you can then sell your home to anyone after this time.

-You must PAY BACK discount if you sell within five years
+You must PAY BACK the discount if you sell within five years

 The amount you pay back also depends on the value of your home when you sell it.
-So if your property has increased in value since the time you bought it, this will impact home much you need to repay.
+So if your property has increased in value since you bought it, this will increase the proportion of what you pay too.

 You may not have to pay back the discount if you transfer ownership of your home to a member of your family.
 But you'll need to agree this first with your landlord and then get a solicitor to do this for you.